Tellusant/docs/periodicals/beige-book.md

 description: "The Fed's Beige Book covers current economic activity.
 Tellusant converts it into a quantitative perspective"
 image: /assets/social-card-beig.png
 ---
-# Federal Reserve Beige Book Economic Activity Nowcasts
+# Federal Reserve Beige Book Economic Activity Nowcast
 The Beige Book covers current economic activity.
 It is published sesqui-monthly (every 1 1/2 month).
 It gives a qualitative, **text-based**, snapshot of what is currently happening in each of the 12 Federal Reserve Districts.
 It is thus a nowcast.

 The Beige Book is useful for, among others, CEOs and management teams who want to quickly assess where the economy is at presently.